Full-Spine Decompression

 Q: How many sessions will I need?

 A: It depends on your goals and how long the issue has been present.
-Acute or newer problems often improve within 1–3 visits, while chronic or structural patterns may need a short treatment plan (4–6 visits) combined with targeted rehab and postural coaching.
+Subacute or less established problems often improve within 1–3 visits, while chronic or structural patterns may need a short treatment plan (3–6 visits) combined with targeted rehab and postural coaching.
 I re-evaluate progress as we go to ensure each phase builds on the last.

 Q: What results can I expect?